Ben’s Coastal Challenge

 The Coastal Challenge, one of the world’s most grueling, scenic, and exciting long distance stage races takes place in our backyard – showcasing the area’s rich biodiversity, stunning scenery, and unspoiled beaches.
 Over a span of six days in February a small group of elite runners were (properly) tested, both physically and mentally, with no room for weakness, doubt, second thoughts or hesitation – this is the big leagues!

-Start of the run.
-Ben cam be seen front-and-centre while one of his granddaughters cheers on in the lower right part of the photo.
+Start of the Coastal Challenge.
+Ben can be seen front-and-centre while one of his granddaughters cheers on in the lower right part of the photo.

 BEN TAKES ON THE CHALLENGE…AGAIN